-The attorneys at Gaughan & Connealy are highly committed to educating their clients and the residents of Lenexa, Kansas.
+As you can see from our website, the attorneys at Gaughan & Connealy are highly committed to educating their clients and the residents of Kansas.
 We offer a comprehensive electronic library of special reports covering numerous estate planning and elder law issues.
-We also update our blog regularly in order to provide updates on the ever changing laws in this field.
+We also update our blog regularly in order to provide updates on the ever-changing laws in this field.
 Finally, our free estate planning and elder law workshops are always a go-to source for information.
-Ultimately, it is our desire that Kansas residents stay informed.
-Below, you will find several links to useful resources relating to Lenexa elder issues.
+Basically, it is our desire that Kansas and Missouri residents stay informed.
+Below, you will find several links to useful resources relating to elders.

 Senior Health Care Benefits for Kansas Residents